14 Massive SEO Factors To Get Your Website Ranking in 2020

 So, if SEO is a means of “getting your website to rank high enough in Google for potential customers to find it”, it follows that if you’re not getting enough visitors (and not enough website leads or sales), your SEO strategy needs revamping.

-If you’re planning to kick off New Year 2019 by turning over a new SEO leaf, what should you be focusing on?
+So, in 2020, what should you be focusing on?
 We’ve pulled together our list of key factors to be on top of to ensure your SEO works.

 1. Recognise that SEO is constantly changing